Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter D - Directional Projection Protocol.md

 ## D.7 Theoretical Extensions

 This section explores formal consequences and extensions of the directional projection model introduced in HPM, focusing on how angular orientation affects cluster dynamics, memory separability, and semantic plasticity.
-These results complement the conflict-resolution mechanisms described in Appendix C.
+These results complement the conflict-resolution mechanisms described in Chapter C.

 ---